jentery/routledgeCompanionMSDH/projects.md

 Ev-ent-anglement: “[A]n experiment in digital embodied collective feminist media praxis. . .
 We use performance and technology to further entangle events and communities outside the logics of buying and selling.”
 See www.ev-ent-anglement.com.

+Facebook: A for-profit corporation and online social networking service.
+See www.facebook.com.

 Facebook Demetricator: “A web browser extension that hides all the metrics on Facebook.”
 See www.bengrosser.com/projects/facebook-demetricator.

 Fashioning Circuits: “The goal of the project is twofold: to explore the ways in which fashion and emerging media intersect and to work with community partners to introduce beginners to making and coding through wearable media.”
 See www.fashioningcircuits.com.